 Is Boardmasters a surfer’s festival?

-The 2017 line up has just been released (Two Door Cinema Club, Jamiroquai, Alt J), here’s my rundown for surfers after checking out Boardmasters 2016…
+2017 has been and gone (Two Door Cinema Club, Jamiroquai, Alt J), here’s my rundown for surfers after checking out Boardmasters 2016…

 There are loads of surf festivals in Europe.
 Boardmasters is the biggest by far.
 But is it really for surfers?